Besano Formation

 The Besano Formation is a geological formation in the southern Alps of northwestern Italy and southern Switzerland.
-This formation, a short but fossiliferous succession of dolomite and black shale, is famous for its preservation of Middle Triassic marine life including fish and aquatic reptiles.
-It is exposed in the vicinity of Monte San Giorgio and is among the formations responsible for the area being designated as a UNESCO World Heritage Site.
+This formation, a thin but fossiliferous succession of dolomite and black shale, is famous for its preservation of Middle Triassic (Anisian–Ladinian) marine life including fish and aquatic reptiles.
+It is exposed in the Monte San Giorgio and Besano area.
+It is among the formations responsible for the area being designated as a UNESCO World Heritage Site.
 In Switzerland, it is also known as the Grenzbitumenzone.
+The Anisian-Ladinian boundary lies in the upper part of the Besano Formation.